wyne-ybanez/Fast-Travel/TESTING.md

 - Clicking on "Book" brings to the user to the appropriate page
 - Clicking on "About" brings the user to the apprpriate 'How It Works' page
 - The background video plays automatically plays once the user enters the landing page
+- The background video does not play if the user visit's the website through github pages

 ### Booking Page